 Oil and gas keywords should be present throughout your resume, as well as your cover letter.
 They should be integrated tactfully and meld well with your job duties and achievements.
-Keywords can also be incorporated in your profile summary/introduction or in a separate section, “Areas of Expertise.”
+Keywords can also be incorporated in your profile summary/introduction or a separate section, “Areas of Expertise.”

 How do you select keywords?

 The best method for picking out precise words or phrases is by analyzing the job posting.
 The hiring manager will clearly state what he/she is looking for in a potential candidate.
 Look for details concerning specific education, years of experience, and required skills, knowledge, and training.
 The mission statement on the company’s website (sometimes found under “About Us”) is a great place to pick out qualities they look for in their employees.

 Below you will find a list of keywords that are frequently used in the petroleum industry.
 You do not need to incorporate every single one in your job application documents, but pick out those that are the most appropriate for you and your desired position.